-The criminal justice system includes justice-involved juvenile and adult patients and those at-risk, accused, or adjudicated who require various SUD services.
-For many people in need of SUD treatment, contact with the criminal justice system is their first opportunity for treatment.
-Services are provided through diversion programs, courts, probation, or parole agencies, community-based or institutional settings, or in sex offender programs.
-In each of these situations, the individual is accountable to comply with a criminal justice sanctions and respective requirements of the referring agency.
+For many people in need of alcohol and drug treatment, contact with the criminal justice system is their first opportunity for treatment.
+Services are provided through diversion programs, courts, probation or parole agencies, community-based or institutional settings, or in sex offender programs.
+In each of these situations, the individual is accountable to comply with a criminal justice sanction and respective requirements of the referring agency.
 Legal incentives to enter SUD treatment, at times, motivate individuals to pursue recovery.
-Staff working with justice-involved individuals need to be specifically trained in working with criminogenic risk, need, and responsivity (RNR), as well as SUDs and CODs.
+Staff working with criminal justice involved individuals need to be specifically trained in working with criminogenic risk, need, and responsivity (RNR), as well as SUDs and CODs.
 Staff also need to be capable of integrating identified treatment goals with the goals of the involved agencies.
 As a result, it is critical for treatment providers to have a strong working relationship with agencies offering diversion programs, probation and parole officers, judges, the court, and other legal entities involved in the patient's care.
-Parole and probation status is not a barrier to SUD treatment services, provided that the people on probation or parole meet the DMC eligibility verification and medical necessity criteria.